-Amy Tan - Joy Luck Club and Two Kinds
+Amy Tan - Mother Tongue; Joy Luck Club; Two Kinds

 As a child Amy Tan believed her life was duller than most.
 She read to escape.
 Her parents wanted her to be a doctor and a concert pianist.
 She secretly dreamed of becoming an artist.
 She began writing fiction when she was 33.
 Her first short story was published when she was 34, and three years later, she published her first book, a collection of short stories called The Joy Luck Club, which the critics reviewed as a novel.